nss-nightclass-projects/Night-Class-Resources/book-3-data-driven-applications/chapters/firebase-deploy.md

 `npm install firebase-tools -g`

+NOTE: if after global installation, you have issues, you can run `npm install firebase-tools` in your specific project.
+If you run into permissions errors, use `sudo` before the command.

 2. Log into your firebase account via google (1x per machine unless you get logged out) `firebase login`